CatalystCode/spk/technical-docs/designs/spkmove.md

 ## Overview

-This dcoument describes high level steps to move Bedrock-CLI repo (formerly known as `SPK`) to the MIcrosoft organization in GitHub.
+This document describes high level steps to move Bedrock-CLI repo (formerly known as `SPK`) to the Microsoft organization in GitHub.

 The major change is to rename the CLI tool name in the existing repo from `spk` to a new name which is a non trivial and requires code changes in many files.